 The CRA also updated the RRSP dollar limit

-The TFSA limit for 2022 will be announced later this year and is expected to increase to $6,500.
+The TFSA limit for 2023 will be announced later this year and is expected to increase to $6,500.